Battle of Boulogne: Allied defensive preparations

-German offensive preparations
+German preparations

 The Franco-British counter-attack at Arras led the Germans to continue to attack north towards the Channel Ports, rather than south over the Somme and late on 21 May, Oberkommando des Heeres (OKH) ordered Panzergruppe Kleist to advance about 50 mi north, to capture Boulogne and Calais.
 Apprehension about another counter-attack led to the XV Corps being held back, a division of the XLI Corps being moved eastwards and the 10th Panzer Division of XIX Corps was detached to guard against a counter-attack from the south.
 Parts of the 1st Panzer Division (Lieutenant-General Friedrich Kirchner) and 2nd Panzer Division (Lieutenant-General Rudolf Veiel), both formations of XIX Corps, were also held back to defend bridgeheads over the Somme.
 The 2nd Panzer Division was ordered to advance to Boulogne on a line from Baincthun to Samer, with the 1st Panzer Division as a flank guard on the right, advancing to Desvres and Marquise in case of a counter-attack from Calais.

 Battle

 22 May

 The 2nd Panzer Division formed two columns, one to circle round the town and attack from the north.
 The southern column made contact first in the early afternoon of 22 May, against the headquarters company of the French 48th Infantry Regiment, the only troops of the 21st Division who were between the Germans and Boulogne.
 The French clerks, drivers and signallers set up two 75 mm field guns and two 25 mm anti-tank guns to cover the cross-roads at Nesles, where they delayed the Germans for almost two hours, until they were outflanked.
 The column arrived at the outskirts of Boulogne in the evening and began shelling and probing the Irish Guards positions south of the town.
 The Irish knocked out the leading German tank and repulsed later attacks despite the Germans overrunning one of their forward platoons.

 In the early hours, the Germans attacked the Welsh Guards positions along the coast from the north-east as they began to envelop the town but were forced back each time.
 Brownrigg, with Fox-Pitt's only communication link with England, departed with his staff at 3:00 a.m. on the destroyer HMS Verity, without informing the Guards.
 Only a few troops of the 21st Infantry Division were able take up its blocking positions near Desvres before the German advance reached them.
 The French managed to delay the 1st Panzer Division here for much of 22 May before Fox-Pitt was told at 4:00 a.m. that the French had been forced back to Boulogne by German tanks.
 Most of the 21st Infantry Division, en route to Boulogne by train, was ambushed by German tanks and dispersed.